TedHusted/awake/awake.md/awake.md

 ‘’Is the new guy cute?”

-Noah grins over the FaceTime call.
+Noah grins over the virtual call.
+The background scene shows the siblings seated on a comfy couch next to a coffee table.
+In real life, the siblings were each slumped in gaming chairs wearing white visors.

 “Yes, Liam is cute.
 But I’m trying to date women now, you know, like you do, little sib.”

 “Date one?
 I married a girl. — So, it’s your turn now, big sib?
 You were a three on the Kinsey Scale, and now you are supposedly reformed.”